cometsinthesky/biodiversity-battle-game/README.md

 ## ✉️ Contact

 Created by Lucas Ferreira (MSc.
-Physics Education, PhD student Science Education).
+Physics Education, PhD student Science Education (UnB/IF/PPGEduC).
 If you use this in your classroom, I’d love to hear how it went - feedback and suggestions are welcome!

 **Email:** [lucasferreiraunb@gmail.com](mailto:lucasferreiraunb@gmail.com)